farscape-project/nextflow-moose/README.md

 git clone https://github.com/farscape-project/uq-toolkit.git $MYWORKDIR/uq-toolkit
 cd $MYWORKDIR/uq-toolkit
 export UQKITPATH=$PWD
-# load your own or the system's python3.
-It is assumed this has standard libraries such as numpy, matplotlib etc
-pip install hjson UQpy # install uq-toolkit extras
 ```

 For the examples, you can use the following paths in uq-toolkit